 If, after the preliminary examination OFPRA considers that this "new evidence" or facts do not significantly increase the risk of serious threats or personal fears of persecution in case of return, it can declare the subsequent application inadmissible.
-The decision must be notified to the asylum seeker as well as information relevant to the procedure and deadlines for lodging an appeal.545 On the contrary, if the subsequent application is admissible, OFPRA has to channel it under the accelerated procedure and summon the asylum seeker to an interview.
+The decision must be notified to the asylum seeker as well as information relevant to the procedure and deadlines for lodging an appeal.
+On the contrary, if the subsequent application is admissible, OFPRA has to channel it under the accelerated procedure and summon the asylum seeker to an interview.
 So far, the practice has demonstrated that asylum seekers who lodge a subsequent application often do not get an interview.

 An appeal can be lodged before the CNDA within a time period of 1 month.
-However, following the 2018 reform, this appeal no longer has suspensive effect.546 The CNDA will then have 5 weeks to issue a decision on the appeal.547 Negative decisions "by order" (ordonnance) continue to be common practice.
+However, following the 2018 reform, this appeal no longer has suspensive effect.
+The CNDA will then have 5 weeks to issue a decision on the appeal.
+Negative decisions "by order" (ordonnance) continue to be common practice.

-Out of the total 142,496 applications registered by OFPRA in 2023, approx. 16,830 were subsequent applications, thus representing 11.8% of the total number of applications registered, 548 compared to 12.3% in 2022 (16,090).
-Countries of nationality most represented in subsequent applications in 2022 (no data for 2023) were Türkyie (1,237), Albania (1,011), Haïti (1,009), Nigeria (986) and Pakistan (873).549
+Out of the total 153,160 applications registered by OFPRA in 2024, approx. 28,720 were subsequent applications, thus representing 18.8% of the total number of applications registered, compared to 12.9% in 2023 (18,453) and 12.3% in 2022 (16,090).
+Countries of nationality most represented in subsequent applications in 2023 (no data for 2024) were Türkiye (12.6%), Haïti (8.2%), Nigeria (5%), Afghanistan (8.8%) and Russia (4.3%).

-Starting from the notification of a negative decision by OFPRA on a first subsequent application, regardless of its admissibility or not, the Prefecture can refuse to deliver or renew the asylum claim certificate and can issue an order to leave French territory (OQTF).550
+Starting from the notification of a negative decision by OFPRA on a first subsequent application, regardless of its admissibility or not, the Prefecture can refuse to deliver or renew the asylum claim certificate and can issue an order to leave French territory (OQTF).

-542 Council of State, Decision No 3979611, 26 January 2018; CNDA, Decision Nos 15025487 and 1502488, 7 January 2016.
+&lt;sup>533 Council of State, Decision No 3979611, 26 January 2018; CNDA, Decision Nos 15025487 and 1502488, 7 January 2016.

-543 Council of State, Decision No 406222, 3 October 2018.
+Council of State, Decision No 406222, 3 October 2018.